On the Gromov width of polygon spaces: Gromov width

 The Gromov-Witten invariant

-``counts" the number of J-holomorphic curves $u$ in the homology class $A$ which meet each of the cycles $\alpha_1,\ldots, \alpha_k$.
+``counts" (in nice situations it is an element of $\Z$) the number of J-holomorphic curves $u$ in the homology class $A$ which meet each of the cycles $\alpha_1,\ldots, \alpha_k$.
 The precise definition of the Gromov-Witten invariant involves some delicate and technical tools that go beyond what is needed for the purpose of this work, so we refer the reader to \cite{MSholom}.
-We want to stress that Gromov--Witten invariants are symplectic invariants and independent of the choice of a (generic) almost complex structure $J \in \mathcal{J}(M, \omega)$.
+We want to stress that Gromov--Witten invariants are symplectic invariants and independent of the choice of an almost complex structure $J \in \mathcal{J}_{reg}(M, \omega,A)$.